NethServer/nethsecurity-docs/openvpn_tunnels.rst

 * ``Cipher``: the cryptographic algorithm used to encrypt all the traffic.
 If not explicitly selected, the server and client will try to negotiate the best cipher available on both sides

-* ``Enforce a minimum TLS version``: Allows you to choose a minimum version of TLS, in which case connections will only be allowed from devices that use a version greater than or equal to the one reported
+* ``Enforce a minimum TLS version``: Allows you to choose a minimum version of TLS, in which case connections will only be allowed from devices that use a version greater than or equal to the one selected